 minimum staging time is not clear and will require experimental

-results from RPKI.
-Design documents mention a lower limit of 24
+results that measure the RPKI data propagation times.
+Design documents [reference] mention RPKI end-to-end propagation time objectives with lower limit on the order of of 24

 hours.
-If rollovers will be done frequently and we want to avoid
+If rollovers need be done frequently and if we want to mitigate delays due to the

-the stage period in case of emergency rollover needs, an
+the staging period in case of emergency rollover needs, an

 administrator can always provision two certificate for every